rpo19/BLINK/setup.md

 ### KBP Simulation (with NIL prediction)
 Run the script `scripts/kbp_simulation.py` as follows:
 ```
+medoid=true python scripts/kbp_simulation.py
-python scripts/kbp_simulation.py
+medoid=false python scripts/kbp_simulation.py
 ```
+The first time it uses the clusters' medoid for indexing; the second one it uses all the points.
 It will run the KBP simulation "without NIL prediction" and then "with NIL prediction".

-### KBP Simulation with NIL prediction
+The results are available inside `output/kbp_simulation/medoid` and `output/kbp_simulation/all`.
+The results regarding only the novel entities representation (that do not include the NIL prediction) are named `kbp_nel_no_nil_summary*.txt` in the format of latex tables.

+The rest of the results are similar to the ones of the feature ablation study except that the summaries are is named `kbp_simulation_summary.csv` and `kbp_simulation_oracle_summary.csv`.
+Even here several NIL prediction models (among the previously trained during the feature ablation study) are tested (effectively this is another feature ablation study for the NIL prediction but in a kbp context) in a kbp context.

+The "oracle" results are calculated only on the most confident samples; in this setup, it is assumed the most uncertain decisions are left to a human (hitl).